 About

-We’re aiming for a future with better and more sustainable trails - because the trails have the resources, volunteers, knowledge and permission to prosper.
-One where fewer unofficial trails are shut down - because we’re able to work with landowners to allay and mitigate their concerns, and help local communities take on their management.
+We’re aiming for a future with better and more sustainable trails, where the groups looking after trails have the resources, volunteers, knowledge and permission to prosper.

-We provide hands-on advice and support to our members and facilitate knowledge sharing through email newsletters, Zoom calls with guest speakers, regional gatherings, an annual summit and the Trail Hub (below).
-We’re building relationships with landowners like Forestry England & NRW, national governing bodies like British Cycling and Cycling UK, and national government departments.
+We support and facilitate sharing knowledge and best practice through email newsletters, Zoom calls, and the Trail Hub (below).
+We’re influencing decision making by building relationships with land managers, national governing bodies and government.

 Groups